efabless/BusWrap/README.md

     direction: output
     description: "The output data"
 ```

+Note: The CLock, Rest and External Interfaces must not be listed here.

 ### External Interface Definitions
 IP External Interfaces to other sub-systems.
 In other words, the IP ports that pass through the bus wrapper to outside the wrapper; typically, the IP ports connected to I/Os.
 For example: